-The Goan Red Coconut Chutney is another chutney that Goans make.
-It is not as popular as the Green Chutney (click here).
-It was used as a substitute for curry and since it was not liquid like a curry, it used to be popular to carry in a picnic basket or while travelling.
-It was accompanied with rice, boiled eggs and a variety of cutlets, potato chops, etc. ( My m-i-l calls this chutney an aaden, which is basically a ground masala used to make curries.
-The Goan Red Coconut Chutney is a milder version of the curry masala paste and does not involve any cooking except for the roasting of the onion ) Follow this recipe to make a small and quick quantity of the Goan Red Coconut Chutney.
+The Goan Red Coconut Chutney is not as popular as the Green Chutney (click here for the green version) and was used as a substitute for curry.
+And since it was not liquid – like a curry, it used to be popular to carry in a picnic basket or while travelling.
+It was an accompaniment to rice and served with boiled eggs or a variety of cutlets, potato chops, etc. ( My m-i-l calls this chutney an aaden, which is basically a ground masala used to make curries) The Goan Red Coconut Chutney is a milder version of the curry masala paste and does not involve any cooking except for the roasting of the onion.
+Follow this recipe to make a small and quick quantity of the Goan Red Coconut Chutney.

 [ Standard Measure – 1 cup = 250 ml.]

 - Dry Red Chillies [Kashmiri] – 2 to 3

 - Garlic – 3 cloves

 - Ginger – ½ inch

 - Corriander Seeds – 2 tsp.